JuliaML/MLLabelUtils.jl/docs/api/interface.rst

 Once we have an instance of some label-encoding, we can compute a number of useful properties about it.
-For example we can also query all the labels that an encoding uses to represent the classes.
+For example we can query all the labels that an encoding uses to represent the classes.

 .. function:: label(encoding) -> Vector